Sell your home in El Paso

 Common questions about selling your home in El Paso.

-You're not legally required to use an agent, but FSBO (For Sale By Owner) homes in El Paso typically sell for 5–10% less than agent-listed homes according to NAR data.
-In a market where most buyers are represented by agents, FSBO sellers often lack access to MLS exposure, professional photography, and negotiation expertise.
-The commission you pay an agent is often more than offset by a higher sale price and fewer costly mistakes during the contract-to-close process.
+You don't have to use one.
+But FSBO homes in El Paso typically sell for 5% to 10% less than agent-listed homes per NAR data.
+Most El Paso buyers have agents.
+Without MLS exposure, professional photography, and a local negotiator, you're fighting the market with one hand tied.
+The commission is usually more than offset by a higher sale price and fewer costly mistakes during contract-to-close.